RainingComputers/ShnooTalk/docs/LanguageGuide.md

 #### Expect method

-The `expect` method is called on a failed `Result` or an none `Optional`, the program will panic and abort otherwise it will return the value.
+When the `expect` method is called on a failed `Result` or an none `Optional`, the program will panic and abort otherwise it will return the value.
 This is very similar to the expect method from rust.
 This can be useful for prototyping and testing code.